 Effective May 24, 2005, the U.S. Department of Education released a “Notice of Implementation” that federal legislation proposed by West Virginian Senator Robert C. Byrd and passed by Congress requires all educational institutions which receive federal funds from the Department of Education to provide education programs relating to the United States Constitution on September 17 of each year and also requires that head of every federal agency provide each employee with educational and training materials concerning the Constitution on this date as well.
 For reference, see the Federal Register May 24, 2005 .
 September 17 commemorates the signing of the Constitution by the Constitution Convention delegates on September 17, 1787.

-Harford Community College is celebrating “Constitution Day” on Thursday September 17, 2020, in accordance with this federal legislation.
+Harford Community College is celebrating “Constitution Day” with a 2-day event on Tuesday September 14 AND Wednesday September 15, 2021, in accordance with this federal legislation.